puppetlabs/puppet-docs/source/forge/assessingmodulequality.md

 #Assessing Module Quality

-The [Puppet Forge](forge) has both a codified and a crowd-sourced way of gauging the quality of any module.
+The [Puppet Forge](forge) has both codified and crowd-sourced ways of gauging the quality of any module.

 ![module ratings][modulequality]

 ##Quality Score

 A module's quality score is based on a variety of lint, compatibility, and metadata tests.
 Individual validations are combined to create the total score.
-If you are comparing modules to use, a module's quality score will give you some indication of its overall soundness and completeness.
+If you are comparing modules, a module's quality score will give you some indication of its overall soundness and completeness.

-For more information about a specific module's quality score, click "details".
+For more information about a specific module's quality score, click **details**.

 ![find quality score details][details]